 Sequential study of the structure and function of the human body.
 Includes the anatomy and physiology of the blood and lymphatic systems, respiratory system, circulatory system, excretory system, fluid and electrolyte balance and reproductive system.
 Laboratory work parallels lecture topics, and consists of selected exercises in the study of anatomical models, dissection and physiological experimentation.
-(Prerequisite: LSCI1450)
+(Prerequisite: C or better in LSCI1450)